Analogous-Structures-Labs/astruct-blog-examples/002-poetic-python-package-management/README.md

 One of the more common features of modern package managers, one that `requirements.txt` doesn't solve for, is installing dev dependencies only on environments where they're needed.
 Or, conversely, not installing dev dependencies in production.
 Typically, we've handled this for Python projects by having 2 different `requirements.txt` files: one with universal dependencies which are needed on all environments and a second with only our dev dependencies which we only want on dev environments where we're building, testing, debugging.
 Modern package managers, make this quite a bit cleaner.

 For this example, we'll be using [Docker](https://www.docker.com/) and [Dockerfiles](https://docs.docker.com/engine/reference/builder/).
 Don't worry if you're not familiar with Docker, most of the commands are just good, old-fashioned Linux commands and should look familiar if you've been working with Linux and Python.
-That said, if you're not using Docker or some form of containerization today, run don't walk to your [nearest Docker tutorial](https://docs.docker.com/get-started/).
+Hopefully, you'll be able to follow along.
+All that said, if you're not using Docker or some form of containerization today, run don't walk to your [nearest Docker tutorial](https://docs.docker.com/get-started/).

 Note: we're using alpine based images and no we don't want to argue about it!
 We're aware of the lack of official pre-built wheels for alpine and other non-glibc-based Linux distributions and the additional hoops we have to jump through when using alpine.
 We may cover this in a separate post and explain the what and why for those who aren't aware and cover some heroic projects looking to solve this.
 For now, let's not let that distract us from the subject at hand.